 Take a closer look at the Import Data window!

 We can see we have more options for data import.
-In this chapter, we’ll show you how to create a data structure.
+This chapter will show you how to create a data structure.

 The Import Data Window: Select views

-Using the import data window, we can choose a view and layout for our project.
+We can choose a view and layout for our project using the import data window.

 - Table: we can display data in tabular form